 Finally, I wanted to share with you one element that I’ve learned a lot from that most of you probably, fortunately, have never had to experience, but might find yourself overreacting should it be taken away.
 It’s a good idea not to put all your eggs in one basket.
 I’m sure you’ve heard that before.
 But have you ever considered it in terms of services also, not just physical objects?
 You know you don’t want to put all your money in one stock, or stuff all your clothes in one suitcase, or put all your fresh parsley in one dish.
 But what about your energy?
 How much of your energy is invested on reading, writing, communicating online?
 Do you have physical books?
 Do you have other non-internet or non-technological ways to spend your time?
 Do you knit, sew, play games?
 What if the electricity went off?
 Would you have a melt down?
 Then you’re probably too dependent on it.

 I lived in Libya for seven years, some of this time was during turbulent civil war.
 We sometimes went days without electricity or water, and sometimes this included the internet (not all internet outlets are dependent on electricity, as you probably already know).
 We knew this when we moved into our condo, so we bought a combination stove that worked with gas and electricity, giving us the option.
 Most households have gas stoves, but I didn’t have anyone to change my gas tank if my husband wasn’t home, so I wanted the flexibility.
 We would fill 6 and 7L bottles at the mosque or at my parents in law’s house, both of whom have wells, to do our cooking and cleaning.
-Here we would have to purchase bottled water at the store if the water were cut, but thankfully it rarely happens, and when it does, it’s usually only for a few hours.
+Here in Canada, we would have to purchase bottled water at the store if the water were cut, but thankfully it rarely happens, and when it does, it’s usually only for a few hours.
 Through difficulties you learn to get creative and you build resilience, and this is what I mean by not putting all your eggs in one basket.
 Be kinder with yourself, and with others, not everything you have is a given, not everything you use is necessary.
 Diversify your sources of entertainment, fine tune your creativity, and use this time to better understand how all these givens can become and perhaps have become crutches that prevent you, in some way, from being your most wholesome self.

 Another very important point, which I have not touched upon yet, but is really quite important.
 Is to take care of your physical bodies through the food you eat and the exercise you do.
 Make sure you drink plenty of water.
 In fact, you might want to pick this time to substitute your juice consumption with water.
 Water hydrates you (dehydration can cause fatigue and all sorts of health and other problems), without all the added sugars that you frankly don’t need.
 Don’t binge on unhealthy foods, as this is a sure way to decrease your energy and productivity levels, and may put you in an even deeper hole you’ll have to dig yourself out of once this is over.
 I spend a lot of time at home anyhow, but these weeks I found myself needing to exercise twice as much to be able to consume all the energy I felt I still had at the end of the day.
 I couldn’t sleep simply because I hadn’t consumed all my energy accrued through the day, and I needed to eliminate it to be able to get a decent night’s sleep.
 Food consumption (what types of food and how much), exercise (from yoga relaxation to HIIT), and meditation (praying five times a day or simply doing more deep self-reflection), are all part of you and they all work together to keep you healthy.
 If you balance them well, you can continue to grow mentally, improve spiritually, and persevere physically, and it all adds up to a fuller, more meaningful and fulfilling life.